GaneshChandra11/EV_Analysis_Resume_challange-12/README.md

 📢 I would like to share the brief gist of "Technical skills" which I acquired in the journey:

-✒ Data Modelling:-
+✒ Data Modelling:-<br/>
-  ↪ Establishing the relationships between tables.
+  ↪ Establishing the relationships between tables.<br/>
 ✒ Power Query:-
   ↪ ETL(Extract, Transform , Load) software in Power Bi
 ✒ DAX language(Data Analysis Expression):-